Think the Nexus looks a bit unsettling? Just wait.

-The best way to distinguish an enraged Kaibutsu from a calm one - calm Kaibutsu resemble normal schoolgirls with slightly bloody faces, while enraged ones have very bloody faces, usually accompanied by some kind of body horror.
+The best way to distinguish an enraged Kaibutsu from a calm one: calm Kaibutsu resemble normal schoolchildren with slightly bloody faces, while enraged ones have very bloody faces, usually accompanied by some kind of body horror.

 Blood can be seen on Smile's mouth, as well as several mouth posters in the school area.

 One area of the Womb Level has a very detailed mouth in the background, decayed and bleeding profusely.

 Oh yes.
 This game redefines "rusting" to mean "grows increasingly bloodier", and there are several events where areas rust, including Sabitsuki herself.